 We aim to ensure that any complainant is treated sensitively and in a manner that respects their human rights and diversity.
 We recognise that a complaint is any expression of dissatisfaction with our service, treatment or advice and that a complaint can be made by a variety of methods, including verbally, by sign language or in writing.
 In situations where a patient may lack confidence to express their views, or require help to do so, they will be supported by helpful team members.
 All patients’ complaints are fully documented and investigated and are dealt with fairly.

 At Finsbury Dental Care we view complaints as an opportunity to improve our service delivery and to learn lessons that will help us make changes with the intention of avoiding a repetition of any similar complaint.
 To help us learn lessons from complaints, we track and analyse all our complaints to identify trends that will help us improve our service.
-Our complaints procedures are monitored and reviewed regularly and the named contact who is accountable for doing this is Jacquie Berry.
+Our complaints procedures are monitored and reviewed regularly and the named contact who is accountable for doing this is Gresy Sorrentino.

 This Policy was reviewed in January 2023.
 This policy and relevant procedures will be reviewed annually and are due to be reviewed in January 2024 or prior to this date in accordance with new guidance or legislative changes or as a result of learnings following a complaint.